 Like other temples in the Restoration, the Temple in Independence is designed with symbols that draw the mind to higher things.
 At our historic "center place," the Temple is our symbolic mountain of the Lord which orients us to Zion and the peaceable kingdom.

-As Kirtland Temple did for earlier Saints, the Temple at Independence serves three functions for Community of Christ:
+Similar to the way Kirtland Temple supported the early members of the church in the 19th century, the Temple at Independence serves three functions for Community of Christ:

 "The temples, places of beauty, worship, education, and church guidance, are compasses and lighthouses for our faith journey.
 They serve as constant reminders that we are called to live counter to the cultures of isolation, individualism, greediness, and suspicion that surround us.
 They constantly point beyond themselves to steer us to our true calling to become God’s spiritual house, built on the witness and sacrifice of Jesus Christ—a household that unites, heals, restores, and frees people through community to express their best selves no matter who they are...a household in which Jesus would truly feel at home!"